HarinduWeligepola/HarinduWeligepola/README.md

 ## 🚀 About Me

 Hey there!
-I'm *Harindu Weligepola*, a passionate IT student at SLIIT Uni, bringing ideas to life through code!
-Driven by curiosity, I push tech's boundaries, from sleek web apps to immersive mobile and game experiences.
-As a UI/UX enthusiast, I believe design enhances user experiences.
-Let's build something great together! 🚀
+I'm *Harindu Weligepola*, an IT student at SLIIT University, passionate about turning ideas into reality through code.
+With a deep curiosity for technology, I explore everything from sleek web apps to immersive mobile and game experiences.
+As a UI/UX enthusiast, I believe great design elevates user experiences.
+Let’s create something amazing! 🚀

 <details>
   <summary><b>More About Me</b></summary>